How to experience the Ramayana Ballet Prambanan – An Insider’s Guide

 Where to have dinner before the show?

 Alternatively, head to K-Space [Google Maps location], a restaurant with a small rooftop terrace just outside the theatre complex.
-The food is delicious, and the price fair.
+The food is delicious, and the price is fair.
 The rooftop has views of Prambanan too, albeit partially obstructed by trees.
 There is also a convenience store (part of the petrol station) next door for cold drinks, ice cream etc. You’re not allowed to bring food or drinks (except a water bottle) from outside into the theatre, so make sure you finish eating before you go through the ticket checkpoint.

-If you didn’t have time to grab a bite to eat outside, you can buy drinks and packaged snacks (potato chips etc) before the performance commences/during the interval – there is a stall past the ticket checkpoint.
+If you didn’t have time to grab a bite to eat outside, you can buy drinks and packaged snacks (potato chips, etc.) before the performance commences/during the interval – there is a stall past the ticket checkpoint.

 dinner at k space